aliaxam153/RL-ORBSLAM3/README.md

 # Incorporation of Reinforcement Learning Algorithm on ORB_SLAM3 for Enhanced Goal-Directed Navigation in Complex Indoor Environment.
 ### Warning:
-⚠️ **Important Notice**: The Repo is being modified at this moment, so it is recommended to avoid implementation!!!
+**Important Notice**: The Repo is being modified at this moment, so you will see inconsistency in sections with this mark ⚠️!!!

 > ### Disclaimer:
 >